ShakoorShaik/ai-course-planner/README.md

    - The app will run on http://127.0.0.1:5000/

 ## 🚀 **Getting Started**
-To start using UTSC Path Builder, follow these steps:
+To start using the course planner, follow these steps:

 1. **Log in** to your account to access personalized features.
 2. **Add your completed courses** to "My Courses."